United States Regiments & Batteries > Wisconsin > 7th Wisconsin Infantry Regiment

 Fitzhugh’s Crossing

-Captain Alexander Gordon and Lieutenant Wiliam O. Topping were killed.
+• Captain Alexander Gordon of Company K and Second Lieutenant Wiliam O. Topping of Company C were killed

 May 2-5